 Why It Matters

-Acute bronchitis almost always gets better on its own; therefore, adults who do not have other health problems should not take antibiotics.
-Ensuring the appropriate use of antibiotics for patients with acute bronchitis will help them avoid harmful side-effects and possible resistance to antibiotics over time.
+Acute bronchitis/bronchiolitis almost always gets better on its own; therefore, individuals without other health problems should not be prescribed an antibiotic.
+Ensuring the appropriate use of antibiotics for individuals with acute bronchitis/bronchiolitis will help them avoid harmful side-effects and possible resistance to antibiotics over time.
+Antibiotic resistance is a major health concern in the United States, with 2.8 antibiotic-resistant infections and 35,000 deaths occurring annually.
+1

 Avoidance of Antibiotic Treatment in Adults with Acute Bronchitis